Cathedral Window Cookies

-Vintage Church Window Cookies are an easy, no-bake chocolate cookie filled with fruity marshmallows and crunchy walnuts.
+Vintage Cathedral Window Cookies are an easy, no-bake chocolate cookie filled with colored mini marshmallows and crunchy walnuts.
 Roll them in coconut for extra flavor!

 sliced church window cookies on a wooden board.

-When I found this Church Window Cookie recipe from the 1960s, I knew I had to share it here.
+When I found this Cathedral Window Cookie recipe in a church cookbook from the 1960s, I knew I had to share it here.
 It’s a roll and slice recipe that is made when melted chocolate is poured over soft pillowy marshmallows and crunchy walnuts.

-Once the cookie log is sliced, the fruity marshmallows will reveal a cool effect that mimics stained glass windows (they are also called Stained Glass Window Cookies).
+Once the cookie log is sliced, the fruity marshmallows will reveal a cool effect that mimics stained glass windows (they are also called Stained Glass Window Cookies or Church Window Cookies).
 It’s so beautiful!

 Jump to: